breez/fiatlink/FLS01/README.md

     - must be greater than 0 and less than 1000
 - `currency_id` is the fiat currency the client wants to be quoted in and will be used as payment
     - must one of the supported currencies from `/payment-options`
+- `payment_option_id` needs to be one of `/payment-options` and needs to be provided at this step for the fee calculation

 Response: